3.

 8: Zweifel coefficient

-CL [1] Zweifel coefficient; Fθ [N] tangential component of force on blade exerted by flow; l [m] blade height; ρ [kg·m-3] density of working fluid.
+CL [1] Zweifel coefficient; Fθ [N] tangential component of force on blade acting by flow; l [m] blade height; ρ [kg·m-3] density of working fluid.
 The derivation of the equation is shown in Appendix 6.

 Width of profile cascade